 Each day the stick of butter was consumed for breakfast with my coffee.
 I took my time and the stick lasted about 30 minutes each day.

-Also each day, around lunch time I would perform my normal and typical workouts these included sprinting, squats, plyometrics and kettlebell swings.
-On the fifth day I added an extra treat… I ran 7.14 miles…. and I had not run ‘distance’ in about four months.
-I definitely did not have a drop off in energy during the 5 day testing.
+Also each day, around lunch time I would perform my normal and typical workouts, these included sprinting, squats, plyometrics and kettlebell swings.
+On the fifth day I added an extra treat, I ran 7.14 miles.

 On the morning of the 5th day, before eating or drinking anything, soon after waking I performed an Overnight Fasting Blood Sugar test.
 I received a reading of 76 mg/dl, by anyone’s standard this is EXCELLENT!
 This is a normal blood sugar reading… for non-diabetics. :)

-There are many more diabetics who are eating as I do and are ‘successfully self treating’ their diabetes.
-I know it works for them and for me, so I do not need this experiment to prove anything to me.
-This ‘test’ does not by itself prove that butter keeps diabetes at bay but it is more evidence on top of all the previous evidence that a high fat, high protein and low carb meal plan will help YOU control your diabetes as well.
+This ‘test’ does not by itself prove that butter keeps diabetes at bay but it is more evidence on top of all the previous evidence that a high fat, moderate protein and low carb meal plan will help YOU control your diabetes as well.